DaanQuaadvliet231146/DaanQuaadvliet.Challenges/Hackathon CCC/README.md

 # BLock A challenge: Hackathon CCC
 For my Block A week 9/10 challenge, I did the Hackathon with Peter Husen (student number 233900).
-I did this challenge under the team name "Big Slam"
+I did this challenge under the team name "BigSlam".
+The Challenge was done on the 20th of october 2023, during the autumn vacation.
+It was a fun, intuitive and hard challenge we put ourselves through.
+In this folder, you will see my results for the code, the results from the hackathon and codes we used to make the levels.